facebookresearch/vissl/docs/source/evaluations/load_models.rst

 How to Load Pretrained Models
 ================================

-VISSL supports Torchvision models out of the box.
+VISSL supports loading Torchvision models trunks out of the box.
 Generally, for loading any non-VISSL model, one needs to correctly set the following configuration options:

 .. code-block:: yaml